offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  3. probability of an HMM emits a sequence while traveling through a hidden path is calculated as described above (multiplied chain of transition-emission probabilities).

-The probability of an HMM emitting a specific sequence is the sum of the probability of that emitted sequence occurring over all hidden paths.
+Given all hidden paths in a HMM, the probability of an HMM emitting a specific sequence is the sum of probability calculations for each hidden path and the emitted sequence (sum of point #3 above).
 For example, imagine the following HMM.

 ```{svgbob}
                    +--------+